mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

   <figcaption>Setting up separate browser profiles in Chrome</figcaption>
 </figure>

 It makes it hard to mindlessly pop open a new tab and visit a time-waster site.
 To visit Facebook, you have to consciously think about it.
 It also means that if you visit Facebook unintentionally, like a business' main web presence is their Facebook page, you can get the relevant information without seeing your tantalizing Facebook notifications in the corner.

-Then I sign out of the social media sites on my main browser and delete the cookies for those sites.
+Then, I sign out of the social media sites on my main browser and delete the cookies for those sites.

 This is sufficient for sites like Facebook or Twitter that are near useless when you're not signed in.
-For other sites like news site, you have to block it in your main browser so that you remember to use it in your timewaster browser.

-I added news.google.com to uBlock Origin's filter rules.
+For others, like news sites, I add it to uBlock Origin's filter rules.
 That way, any time I visit out of habit, I'm reminded that I need to visit it in my other browser profile.

 {% include image.html file="block-news3.jpg" alt="The browser blocks subsequent visits to uBlock Origin" img_link="true" max_width="650px" fig_caption="Blocking Google News" %}